kubeflow/kfp-tekton/README.md

 has Steps.
 Some tasks here will invariably require contributions back to Tekton.
 Please follow the community guidelines in [Tekton repo](https://github.com/tektoncd/pipeline).

-## Development: Kubeflow Pipeline DSL to Tekton Compiler
+## Kubeflow Pipeline DSL to Tekton Compiler

 The work will be split in three phases.
 While the details of the phases are listed in the [design doc](http://bit.ly/kfp-tekton), the current effort in this repository is focused on creating a Kubeflow Pipeline compiler for Tekton, which can take